mylette/vim-gym/tutorial/place_02.rst

 working directory.
 If the "target file" is in a subdirectory, you don't need to specify the path to the file, just searching for the name will be enough for Vim will find it.
-Try it with the ``foo/place_03.rst`` file, instead of typing the full file path search for the file name
+Try it with the ``foo/place_03.rst`` file, instead of typing the full file path search for the file name with

 .. code:: vim